corda/cordapp-template-kotlin/README.md

 To check what validation is performed on the purchase order data, have a look at the `Place` class in `PurchaseOrderContract.kt`.
-For example, Entering a 'Country Code' other than 'UK' will cause the verify function to return an Exception in the terminal and logs.
+For example, Entering a 'Country Code' other than 'UK' will cause the verify function to return an Exception and you should rceeive an error message in response.

 **Once a purchase order has been submitted:**